 d.
 Locations where vehicles enter or exit the site shall be inspected for evidence of off-site vehicle tracking.

 e.
-The inspection frequency may be reduced to at least once every month for dormant sites if the entire site is temporarily stabilized or runoff is unlikely due to weather conditions for extended periods of time (e.g. site is covered with snow, ice, or the ground is frozen), as determined by the Inspector, in conjunction with the Engineer.
+The inspection frequency may be reduced to at least once every month for dormant sites if the entire site is temporarily stabilized or runoff is unlikely due to weather conditions for extended periods of time (e.g. site is covered with snow, ice, or the ground is frozen), as determined by the Inspector, in conjunction with the Administrator.

 f.
 The applicant shall maintain for three (3) years following final stabilization the results of these inspections, the names and qualifications of personnel making the inspections, the dates of inspections, major observations relating to the implementation of the SWP3, a certification as to whether the facility is in compliance with the SWP3, and information on any incidents of non-compliance determined by these inspections.